nationalarchives/tdr-design-documentation/README.md

 ## User Journey
-The user journey is divided in three stages/steps:
+The user journey is divided in three stages:
-1 Login + Upload
+1. Upload (which includes the login)
-2 Processing
+2. Processing
-3 Transfer
+3. Transfer